Rituals within your Ceremony

 “A strong wooden box to hold two bottles of wine and two wine glasses is needed.
 The couple then each write a love-letter to the other, expressing their feelings, why and how they fell in love and their hopes for the future.
 They keep these letters secret and they sealed them in the box with the two bottles of wine and two glasses.
 The idea is then to open this box on an anniversary in the future.
 The couple promise to open the box, drink the wine together and read the letter that they wrote to each other in preparation for their nuptials, as a reminder of their love.”

 Unity Candle Ceremony

-“........During a Unity Candle wedding ceremony the mothers of the bride and groom light candles to the side of the unity (center) candle which represent the separate lives, families and experiences before the wedding day.
-After the exchange of vows, but before the exchange of rings the bride and groom take each side candle and light the unity candle together, uniting the families and experiences into one. ......”
+“During a Unity Candle ceremony the a family member for each couple, light an individual candle.
+Each candle represents their family, their separate live and experiences before the wedding day.
+After the exchange of vows, but before the exchange of rings the couple each take a candle which has been burning during the ceremony and light the unity candle together.
+Thus uniting their families and future as one.”